 The technological features of smart homes and smart buildings bring improved comfort, energy efficiency, and security.
 Semiconductor solutions enable smart home appliances and systems in building services to adapt to their situation and surroundings in operation.
 Sensors, actuators, and control systems all work together to enable components in a smart home or smart building to correctly collect, evaluate, and process real-time data before executing or initiating the appropriate action or reaction.
-In this context, security solutions safeguard the system and all of its activities against attacks.
+In this context, security solutions safeguard the system and all of its activities against external cyber-attacks.

 There were already around 16 million active IoT connections in smart buildings in Europe in 2019.
 In 2025, this figure is set to increase to around 154 million connections."

 Infineon’s semiconductor solutions make residential and commercial buildings smart to increase comfort and convenience.

 Infineon’s extensive product range contains made-to-measure, semiconductor solutions for setting up innovative smart home and smart building applications.
 Right from the start, manufacturers are assisted with developing IoT solutions and integrating semiconductor solutions into home and building automation systems.
 In particular, newcomers to the field benefit from a XENSIV™ predictive maintenance evaluation kit from Infineon alongside the customary assortment of basic solutions.

 Equipping buildings with sensors puts them in a position to collect data on operation and the environment in order to react to this gathered information in real time.
 Infineon’s XENSIV™ family offers a wide range of solutions for such situations: